gethynellis/DBA-Fundamentals/DBA Fundmentals Checklist.md

 - **Index Maintenance**: Handle fragmentation and ensure index optimization.

 ##### Utilizing Ola Hallengren's IndexOptimize Job:
+The following is taken from the job step an will reorganise of rebuild your indexes depending the level
 ```SQL
 EXECUTE dbo.IndexOptimize
 @Databases = 'USER_DATABASES',